 However, insects are a primary food source for bird populations and other wildlife.
 In many cases, it’s insects that make our food production possible.
 Insects are important – to say the least – but we are losing thousands of species every year.

 The loss of each insect species creates a ripple effect on our world ecosystem.
-It’s those losses which have contributed to the loss of 3 billion birds in North America.
+It’s those losses that have contributed to the loss of 3 billion birds in North America.
 In fact, approximately one million species have gone extinct during the past two decades.
 As gardeners, we tend to be more keenly aware of these issues, but non-gardeners are increasingly becoming aware of the urgency to address these problems, as well.

 More and more of us are also aware of and talking about the importance of using native plants.
 We’re collectively making good steps in the right direction.
 Yet, Doug teaches us that it’s not just a native vs. non-native issue.
 There are native plants that pack a greater ecological punch, and that is where the greatest power for change lies.